 For the first 25 years of the university's existence, students took their meal on campus in commons, a carry-over from the college tradition of the late eighteenth century.
 Supervised and managed by a steward responsible for the preparation and serving of meals, the commons appears to have offered a remarkably varied menu according to an early newspaper notice.
-Students at breakfast could look foward to a "a sufficiency of wholesome cold meats with wheat flour biscuit, or light loaf bread, butter, and tea or coffee."
-For dinner (lunch) the menu included "a course of bacon, or salted beef, with a suitable proportion of corn bread and fresh meats, such as beef, pork, mutton, or fowls, at least two kinds of vegetables, and at dinner on each Wednesday...an after course of pies, puddings, or panacakes with suitable sauces."
+Students at breakfast could look forward to "a sufficiency of wholesome cold meats with wheat flour biscuit, or light loaf bread, butter, and tea or coffee."
+For dinner (lunch) the menu included "a course of bacon, or salted beef, with a suitable proportion of corn bread and fresh meats, such as beef, pork, mutton, or fowls, at least two kinds of vegetables, and at dinner on each Wednesday...an after course of pies, puddings, or pancakes with suitable sauces."
 Supper would bring only a "plentiful supply of tea or milk with a sufficiency of wheat flour biscuit and butter."

 In 1810 a year's board cost nine dollars.

 Many things have changed over the years.
-The University used to feed 50 students a day while today, 30,000 meals are served daily at the dining centers.
+The University used to feed 50 students a day while today, 30,000 meals are served daily at the dining locations.
 Food choices were limited when room and board was first offered, but the menu today is extensive and the food choices rival the offerings of a five-star restaurant.

 In 1995, UGA Dining Services was awarded the prestigious Ivy Award for Excellence.
 This accolade is used to recognize the most outstanding restaurants and foodservice operations in the country for their commitment to quality and excellence.
 In 2002, the department received the Food Service Operator of the Year Award.
 UGA Dining Services is one of the few organizations to recieve both of these accolades.